-The surveys have been administered via mail and allow for anonymous responses.
-All Region #11/Parish Hill MS-HS's administrators will collect and analyze stakeholder feedback data that will be used for continuous improvement.
-During the implementation year, surveys used will be the state approved Parent Safe School Climate surveys which were administered in early 2013.
-The survey data will be used by administrators as baseline data for the following academic year.
+The surveys will be administered on-line and allow for anonymous responses; all Voluntown administrators will collect and analyze stakeholder feedback data that will be used for continuous improvement.
+Surveys will be administered one time per year, in the spring.
+The spring survey data will be used by administrators as baseline data for the following academic year.